As Al Rushbow said to you yesterday, on Monday he will be back and things get back to normal around here, but it is Friday and it is Open Line Friday.

 Well, it means that they may be anxious.

-It means that they may be concerned, they're clashing with BP.
+It means that they may be concerned.

-They have governments standing up to a corporation, they're painting the corporation as venal.
+They have government standing up to a corporation.

 You heard the caller Ryan a little while ago.

-They don't people like this don't see such things as accidents.
+People like this don't see such things as accidents.

 But you have a sprawling institution called the United States government out there.

-That's the old fashioned corporate structure.
+That's the old-fashioned corporate structure.

 It's the United States government.

-Randy, in Indianapolis, you have a comment on the Rush Limbaugh Show.
+You have a comment on the Rush Limbaugh Show.

 Welcome to the show, sir.